Make an Appointment

 Achalasia is a rare and debilitating disorder of the esophagus that blocks food from passing to the stomach.
 Because achalasia sufferers often regurgitate their meals, they are often misdiagnosed as having gastroesophageal reflux disease, or GERD.

-Our esophageal disease experts at the UCI Health Digestive Health Institute (DHI) are highly experienced at correctly diagnosing this progressive disorder and providing effective treatment.
+Our esophageal disease experts at the UCI Health Chao Digestive Health Institute are highly experienced at correctly diagnosing this progressive disorder and providing effective treatment.
 UCI Health is the first in Orange County to offer what is now considered the gold standard treatment for achalasia — peroral endoscopic myotomy, or POEM.

 To schedule a screening for achalasia, please call 888-717-4463 or complete an online appointment request form.